jesvinr/SimpleBankingApplication/ReadMe.txt

 Password
 Phone number
 Automatically generates a unique account number.

-Sign In:
+2.Sign In:
     Users can log in with their account number and password to view their account details.
 Make Transactions:

     Users can withdraw money from their account by providing account number, password, and the amount to withdraw.
 Fund Transfer:

 Allows users to transfer money from one account to another.